alanng10/StandInfoTech/Docue/a.md

 Program has 1 ProgramFrame.

-ProgramFrame is full screen.
+ProgramFrame is full screen only.

 The program shown Console by default in ProgramFrame.

 The program shown zero to multi ViewFrame in ProgramFrame.

-ViewFrame is full screen.
+ViewFrame is full screen only.

 Windows shown System Windows Program list ViewFrame list in Running Apps screen.